-In particular, our work is performed in different practice settings and focuses on high risk populations (older people, patients with chronic diseases, patients in intensive care), high risk medications (anticoagulants, antibiotics), and high risk situations (polymedication, multimorbidity, infections, and patients transiting across settings of care).
+In particular, our work is performed in different practice settings and focuses on high risk populations (older people, patients with chronic diseases, patients in intensive care), high risk medications (anticoagulants, antibiotics, antipsychotics), and high risk situations (polymedication, multimorbidity, infections, and patients transiting across settings of care).

 We use quantitative as well as qualitative research methods, and we:

 - develop and/or validate instruments and tools to measure the quality of use of medicines;